 The nearest airport is Roanoke (ROA), which is approximately a 30 minute drive time.

-This trek covers approximately 30 miles of the Appalachian Trail, much of which is steep, rocky terrain.
+This trek covers approximately 30 miles of hiking, much of which is steep, rocky terrain.
 Each day of hiking covers roughly 10 miles, and many sections of this trail feature rapid elevation change in the form of challenging uphill climbs and tricky downhill descents.

 We highly recommend training prior to your adventure.
 You should be comfortable with hiking up to 12 miles in a day carrying a 25-pound pack with sustained uphill climbs.

 You should be training on rough and rugged terrain – not perfectly paved sidewalks.
 Live in a flat area?
 Find steps, a hill, or the StairMaster and get to climbing to build the right muscles for this adventure.

 What to Pack

 - 2-3 pairs of hiking socks (wool or synthetic recommended)

 - 2 sets of undergarments (wool or synthetic recommended)